Oleksii13/LIRI/README.md

 As you can see from the top, I made a basic search-bot version of the SIRI.
 Here you can search 3 different topics:
-1.Artist/Band search.
+1. Artist/Band search.
-2.Song search.
+2. Song search.
-3.Movie search.
+3. Movie search.
 4. It will search for default information, which you specified prior in the random.txt

 ### Let's begin with explanation how LIRI works. ###